 1 Q. Have you previously testified before this Commission or any other 2 regulatory authority?
-3 Yes.
-I have previously testified in the Annual Review of Purchased Gas A. 4 Adjustment and Gas Purchasing Policies for Piedmont before the Public 5 Service Commission of South Carolina (Docket No. 2020-4-G).
-6 Q. What is the purpose of your testimony in this proceeding?
-7 My testimony will describe the Company's gas purchasing policies and A. 8 hedging activity during June 1, 2019 through May 31, 2020 ("Review 9 Period").
-This testimony is in response to Commission Rule R1-17(k)(6), 10 which provides for an annual review of the Company's gas costs recovered 11 from all its customers that it served during the Review Period.
-I will also 12 discuss the Company's hedging activity during the Review Period.
-13 Q. Please explain the Company's gas purchasing policies.
-14 A. The Company has previously utilized and continues to maintain a "best 15 cost" gas purchasing policy.
-This policy consists of five main components: 16 1) the price of the gas, 2) the security of the gas supply, 3) the flexibility of 17 the gas supply, 4) gas deliverability, and 5) supplier relations.
-As all of 18 these components are interrelated, we continue to weigh the relative 19 importance of each of these factors when developing the overall gas supply 20 portfolio to meet the needs of our customers.
-21 Q. Please describe each of the five components.
-22 A. 1) The "price of the gas" refers to the final cost of gas delivered to the 23 Company's city gates.
-The majority of the Company's supply purchases take place at "pooling points" or at interconnects into the pipeline on which the Company holds firm transportation capacity rights.
+3 A. Yes.
+I have previously testified before this Commission and before the 4 Public Service Commission of South Carolina.
+5 Q. What is the purpose of your testimony in this proceeding?
+6 A. My testimony will describe the Company's gas purchasing policies and 7 hedging activity during June 1, 2020 through May 31, 2021 ("Review 8 Period").
+This testimony is in response to Commission Rule R1-17(k)(6), 9 which provides for an annual review of the Company's gas costs.
+I will also 10 discuss the Company's hedging activity during the Review Period.
+11 Q. Please explain the Company's gas purchasing policies.
+12 A. The Company has previously utilized and continues to maintain a "best 13 cost" gas purchasing policy.
+This policy consists of five main components: 14 1) the price of the gas, 2) the security of the gas supply, 3) the flexibility of 15 the gas supply, 4) gas deliverability, and 5) supplier relations.
+As all of 16 these components are interrelated, we continue to weigh the relative 17 importance of each of these factors when developing the overall gas supply 18 portfolio to meet the needs of our customers.
+19 Q. Please describe each of the five components.
+20 A. 1) The "price of the gas" refers to the final cost of gas delivered to the 21 Company's city gates.
+The majority of the Company's supply purchases 22 take place at "pooling points" or at interconnects into the pipeline on which the Company holds firm transportation capacity rights.
 In the case of "bundled" city gate supply purchases, the Company may pay the gas supplier an all-inclusive price that covers the cost of gas, fuel, and transportation charges.
 The use of storage services may add additional injection, withdrawal, and related fuel charges to the city gate cost of gas.
-In order to accurately assess prices at a comparable transaction point, the Company evaluates purchase prices at the receipt point and adds the applicable fuel and transportation costs associated with delivery to our pipeline city gate points.

-2) "Security of gas supply" refers to the assurances that the supply of gas will be available when required.
-It is imperative to maintain a high level of
+In order to accurately assess prices at a comparable transaction point, the Company evaluates purchase prices at the receipt point and adds the applicable fuel and transportation costs associated with delivery to our pipeline city gates 2) "Security of gas supply" refers to the assurances that the supply of gas will be available when required.

-2) "Security of gas supply" refers to the assurances that the supply of gas will be available when required.
 It is imperative to maintain a high level of supply security for the Company's firm customers.
-Security of gas supply is less important for our interruptible customers who have access to alternate fuels and whose service is subject to interruption in order to provide service to the Company's firm customers.
+Security of gas supply is less important for our interruptible customers who may have access to alternate fuels and whose service is subject to interruption in order to provide service to the Company's firm customers.
 Fixed supply reservation fees are generally required, in addition to the commodity cost of gas, in order to contract for and reserve firm gas supplies.
 In addition, the geographic source of supply, the nature of the supplier's portfolio of gas supplies, and negotiated contract terms must be considered when evaluating the level of supply security.
 Thus, the security of gas supply is interrelated with the price of gas as well as other components of the Company's "best cost" purchasing policy.